 The Victorian Walled Kitchen Garden at Saumarez Park has become a social centre for people seeking opportunities to work in a garden but without the responsibility of ownership.
 It is also a place of great interest for islanders and visitors, in association with our good neighbours, the National Trust of Guernsey’s Folk & Costume Museum, the Saumarez Park Tea Rooms, and St. John’s Residential Home.

 Without our volunteers, the garden would not and could not exist.
-We are always pleased to see new volunteers to help with the gardening.
-Or, you don't necessarily have to garden.
-There are a myriad of other activities related to the garden.
+We are always pleased to see new volunteers to help with the gardening, although, you don't necessarily have to garden, there are a myriad of other activities relating to the running of the garden and the charity.
 Volunteer gardeners attend on weekdays and Saturday mornings.
 If you feel like becoming involved, your commitment can be as little or as great as you wish from half an hour’s occasional hoeing, to regular attendance.
-Please contact info@walledgarden.gg
+Please contact infovwkg@walledgarden.gg

 We very much look forward to welcoming you and your gardening friends soon.